Guidance

 1. Classification

-This defines how to assess whole packaging units and components against the Recyclability Assessment Methodology.
+This defines how to assess whole packaging units and components against the RAM.

-Multi-material packaging can be constructed of assembled components of different materials that can be separated by hand.
-Each component is to be assessed separately unless the item is a drink container (excluding glass).
-Packaging items that are separated during product use, and are not able to be reassembled, must be reported separately (for example tear off strip, wine bottle cork).
+Multi-material packaging can be constructed of assembled components of different materials.
+Where these components can be easily separated by hand, each component is to be assessed separately.
+Packaging items that are separated during product use, and are not able to be reassembled, must also be assessed separately (for example tear off strip, wine bottle cork).

-Multi-material packaging where components cannot be separated should be assessed under the predominant material by weight.
-But each material must be reported separately using the red / amber / green output assigned to the combined unit.
-If the different materials are of equal weight, then the components must be assessed separately under the relevant material categories.
+Multi-material packaging of assembled components of different materials which cannot be easily separated by hand or where one component is made of combination of materials should be assessed under the predominant material by weight.
+But each material must be reported according to the Regulations, using the red / amber / green output assigned to the combined unit. output assigned to the combined unit.
+If the different materials are of equal weight, then the materials must be assessed separately under the relevant material categories.

 Where the material or a whole unit of packaging is not able to be defined as one of the material categories, that component is to be assessed within the ‘Other materials’ packaging category.